dazeb/OpenWRT-Automate/README.md

 # OpenWRT-Automate-BASH-Scripts 📜
 Scripts that automate tedious tasks when dealing with OpenWRT routers.
 I made this because i was sick of copy pasting.
+Also there was some errors that needed fixing and new code for better stability.
+The OpenWRT code was old and a bit dated.

+These scripts automate a lot fo what is in the tutorials.
+Just run the script and you will be updated when its complete.
+For the swap script make sure to be patient as it can take a while to create a 1gb swap.

 Update 1 - The old documentation has some commands that have been improved in this first update.
 Added `usb-modeswitch`
 ## What they do?  📢